Every time I open LinkedIn, all I see are marketers talking about how AI agents are about to replace entire marketing teams.

 Here are a few things that I wish would be improved:

 Honestly, that’s it for the cons right now that I’ve personally experienced.
-I’ll keep an eye on anything and update this article accordingly.
+I’ll keep an eye on anything and update this article accordingly (as I've continued to do).

 TLDR: My final thoughts